 ANGELS WITH DIRTY WINGS

 Any fan of the Christmas comedy hit of the 1990s, Home Alone, remembers Angels with Dirty Wings.
-It was the film noir movie that the kid protagonist played repeatedly, the mobster’s taunt – “Keep the change, ya filthy animal” – punctuated with a spray of .45 cal. bullets from a Model 1928 Thompson submachine gun, being used as part of the boy’s plot to keep the bad guys at bay.
+It was the fictional film noir movie that the kid protagonist played repeatedly.
+The mobster’s taunt –“Keep the change, ya filthy animal,” punctuated with a spray of .45 cal. bullets from a Model 1928 Thompson submachine gun – was used as a sound effect, part of the boy’s plot to keep the bad guys at bay.

 In today’s case, the angel is Angel’s Path, a developer, and the dirt on its wings slid off a big mound the company put right on its property line as it built houses.
 The neighbors didn’t much like the dirt sliding into their back yard, and weren’t big fans of the stagnant water that collected after every rainstorm.
 But when Angel’s Path asked for summary judgment on the trespass and nuisance claims the Peters brought, for some reason they opposed it on the cheap, with an affidavit from Mr. Peters and a bare letter from their engineer.